qwebber/night-time-sociality/README.md

 This repository contains the code to produce caribou social networks as well as caribou and predator movement rates to test the risky times and risky places hypotheses.
 Scripts are under `code/`, data used to run models and generate figures is available under `output/`, and raw data are available upon request.

+The manuscript is in revision at Canadian Journal of Zoology.

 ## Abstract